 This line is provided by the 8288 Bus Controller and is used on the system board to latch valid addresses from the processor It is available to the I/O channel as an indicator of a valid processor address (when used with AEN).
-Processor addresses are latched with the falling edge of ALE-
+Processor addresses are latched with the falling edge of ALE.- the I/O channel.
+When this signal is active low, a parity error is indicated.